Meet Some of the 41 Pupils Offered Oxbridge Places at a State School in One of London’s Poorest Areas

-In a country where seven of the last 10 prime ministers were Oxbridge educated, the UK’s top two universities are golden rungs up the career ladder.
+In a country where eight of the last 11 prime ministers were Oxbridge educated, the UK’s top two universities are golden rungs up the career ladder — and it all starts with A-level results day.

 Research by social mobility charity the Sutton Trust released last month showed Oxford and Cambridge universities accept more students from just eight schools than from three-quarters of the rest of UK schools and colleges combined.
 One of the top eight schools, Eton College, sent 68 students to Oxbridge in 2015, from a year group of 267 students.